 - Short-Term Assignments: Short term assignments are those assignments given less than five (5) school days in advance of the student's absence. - a.
 Full credit will be given for those short-term assignments turned in within the reasonable time limits set by the teacher, which shall be no less than the number of days the student was absent, plus one (1) additional day. - b.
 Partial credit will be given for those short-term assignments turned in after the due date.
 The teacher will grade short-term assignments turned in late.
 After the letter grade for the assignment has been determined, the teacher may reduce it by no more than one (1) letter grade for every day the assignment was turned in late. - Long-Term Assignments: Long term assignments are those assignments given five (5) or more school days in advance of a student's absence. - a.
-Unless exempted from this requirement by the principal or the principal's designee, in consultation with the teacher, long-term assignments are due on the assigned date for full credit.
+Unless exempted from this requirement by the principal or the principal's designee, in consultation with the teacher, long-term assignments are due on the assigned date for full credit. - b.

-- b.
 Partial credit will be given for those long-term assignments turned in after the due date.
 The teacher will grade long-term assignments turned in late.
 After the letter grade for the assignment has been determined, the garde shall be reduced by one (1) letter grade for every day the assignment was turned in late. - Tests and Quizzes - a.
 Students are required to make-up tests and quizzes missed during an absence.
 At a minimum students have no less than the number of days they were absent, plus one (1) additional day, to make-up tests and quizzes missed during an absence.
 The time and place for the make-up is the decision of the teacher.
 The teacher's decision on make-up schedules shall be final. - b.
 The teacher may administer an alternate form test or quiz to assess competency or mastery of subject matter.
 There shall be no academic penalty imposed for tests and quizzes completed within the reasonable amount of time period set by the teacher.
-However, if a student fails to make-up the test or quiz within the reasonable time period set by the teacher, then the teacher may impose a reasonable academic penalty. - 9 Weeks and Semester Exams : Exams must be made up within reasonable time limits, established by the teacher, at a minimum, the number of days absent plus one (1) additional day.
+However, if a student fails to make-up the test or quiz within the reasonable time period set by the teacher, then the teacher may impose a reasonable academic penalty.

+• 9 Weeks exams must be made up within reasonable time limits, established by the teacher, at a minimum, the number of days absent plus one (1) additional day.
 The teacher may administer an alternate exam to assess competency or mastery of subject matter.
-The teacher's decision to make-up schedules shall be final.
-Missed first-semester exams must be made up by progress reports of the third nine weeks.
-Missed second-semester exams will be made up by appointment and before June 30th.
+The teacher's decision to make-up schedules shall be final